We Light the Way: Plot

-In King's Landing

 Before leaving the city after his dismissal, Otto warns Alicent that if Rhaenyra ascends the throne, Alicent's sons will be considered a threat to Rhaenyra's rule.
 Larys Strong, the son of Viserys's new Hand, slyly asks Alicent about Rhaenyra's health, mentioning she was given a medicinal drink.
 Alicent questions Criston about allegations that Rhaenyra and Daemon had sex.
 Criston, misunderstanding, confesses that he was intimate with the princess.
 Rhaenyra's dishonesty distresses Alicent.

 At a feast celebrating Rhaenyra and Laenor's forthcoming nuptials, Alicent interrupts Viserys' speech, entering the hall wearing a green gown matching House Hightower's signal color for a call to arms.
 Her uncle, Lord Hobert, promises her full political support.
 Daemon unexpectedly attends and is confronted by Ser Gerold Royce about Rhea's death.
 Daemon then flirts with Lady Laena, Corlys and Rhaenys' daughter.
 Daemon privately questions Rhaenyra about her marriage; to which she mocks him and says he should wed her if he desires the throne.

 Laenor's lover, Ser Joffrey Lonmouth, correctly deduces that Criston is Rhaenyra's paramour.
 He introduces himself to Criston and asks for help protecting his secret, noting that Criston has more to lose if his own secret comes out.
-Criston, taking this as blackmail, is enraged and beats Joffrey to death, bringing the feast to a disastrous end and devastating Laenor.
+Criston, taking this as blackmail, is enraged and beats Joffrey to death, bringing the feast to a disastrous and devastating end.
 Rhaenyra and Laenor are hastily wed in a private ceremony the same night.
 The frail Viserys collapses immediately after the ceremony is completed.
 Later, as Criston is about to commit suicide, Alicent interrupts him.